-But, the Honesty and Candour of these Proceedings, will yet better appear, if we Annex to them, the Exact Justice, and Tender Regard for the Rights of the Subject, that thines thro' 'em; because these Vertues, will best Illustrate and let of one another.
-The Reader then is to be inform'd, in the next Place, that the L-d Ch-r, was Condemn'd Unbeard: The Honourable H-fc, being fo well fatisfied of their own Justice, that as they needed no Proof of his Guilt, fo they wou'd give him no opportunity of clearing hisInnocence : for, tho' all his Friends, Preis'd and Labour'd that Point to the Utmost, vet all to no Purpose; he neither cou'd, nor must be heard: and indeed, they that consider the Matter Calmly, and go to the Bottom of it, think they find Unanswerable Reasons why he shou'd not: for first, they say, there is a Dangerous Then, say they, this same Sir C-st-ne, has all along had a strange way with him, not only of putting Facts and Things into a True Light; but likewise, I know not how, of winning upon his Hearers Assections, and making himself believ'd in every thing he Delivers for Truth: and God knows, what the Consequence wou'd have been, to let such a Dangerous Man, speak before Innocent and Well-meaning Perions.
+But, the Honesty and Candour of these Proceedings will yet better appear, if we annex to them the exact Justice, and tender Regard for the Rights of the Subject that shine thro' 'em; because these Virtues will best illustrate and set off one another.
+The Reader then is to be inform'd, in the next Place, that the Lord Chancellor was condemned unbeard: The Honourable House being so well satisfied of their own Justice, that as they needed no Proof of his Guilt, so they wou'd give him no Opportunity of clearing his Innocence: for, tho' all his Friends pressed and laboured that Point to the utmost, yet all to no Purpose; he neither cou'd, nor must, be heard: and indeed, they that consider the Matter calmly, and go to the Bottom of it, think they find unanswerable Reasons why he shou'd not: for first, they say, there is a dangerous Precedent in the Case: Sir Charles Porter, who had gone before this Gentleman in the same Station, was also, like him, a professed Enemy to the Protestant Interest of that Kingdom, by being a true Friend to the Established Church; and when, in Consequence of this, he was persecuted by some of the Honourable Members of the present Parliament, they had the Misfortune to fuffer him to be heard before they condemned him: and what was the Effect of that, but that, as foon as be was heard, be was acquitted.
+This, they thought, was a sufficient Warning to Wife Patriots, and might well teach 'em, bow to hear another Chancellor for ever after.

+Then, fay they, this same Sir Constantine has all along had a strange Way with him, not only of putting Facts and Things into a true Light; but likewise, I know not how, of winning upon his Hearers Affections, and making himself believed in every thing he delivers for Truth: and, God knows, what the Consequence wou'd have been, to let such a dangerous Man speak before innocent and well-meaning Persons.

-Besides all this, 'twas Shrewdly suspected, that if he had been heard, he wou'd have told 'em, that he and his Colleague, were the very Men who hinder'd the Printing and Publishing of that same Libel: and then shew'd 'em Low ease it had been for him, (if he had been a Friend to the Pretender) to have Printed and Dispers'd many thousand of 'em, without making the least Noise, or being ever liable to be call'd to an Account count for so doing, two to one too, but he wou'd have Convinc'd 'em, that Mercy was no such great Sin in a Christian Country: and, that doing Justice to the Queen, cou'd not well be Stil'd an Offence of the first Magnitude under a Monarchical Government.
+Besides all this, 'twas shrewdly suspected, that if he had been heard, he wou'd have told 'em, that he and his Colleague, were the very Men who hindered the printing and publishing of that same Libel: and then shew'd 'em how easy it had been for him, (if he had been a Friend to the Pretender) to have printed and dispersed many thousands of 'em, without making the least Noise, or being ever liable to be call'd to an Account for so doing; two to one too, but he wou'd have convinc'd 'em, that Mercy was no such great Sin in a Christian Country: and, that doing Justice to the Queen, cou'd not well be stil'd an Offence of the first Magnitude under a Monarchical Government.

-Then again, 'twas odds (being a Shrewd Sophister but he cou'd have Demonstrated to the H-se, that the two points of a Contradiction cou'd not meet: and that his single self cou'd not possibly be two Lords Justices and a Privy-Council.
-And that very thing wou'd haveRuin'd the whole Design: These, and a Thousand other things, he might have talk'd after his Undaunted and Easy manner; which might be Dangerous, and Destructive to their Purpose; and cou'd not be Necessary; and therefore it wou'd not only have been a Great Weakness, but in short 'twere little less than Downright Madness to have heard him.
+Then again, 'twas odds (being a shrewd Sophister) but he cou'd have demonstrated to the House, that the two Points of a Contradiction cou'd not meet: and that his single self cou'd not possibly be two Lords Justices and a Privy-Council.
+And that very thing wou'd have ruined the whole Design: These, and a thousand other things, he might have talked after his undaunted and easy Manner; which might be Dangerous, and Destructive to their Purpose; and cou'd not be Necessary; and therefore it wou'd not only have been a great Weakness, but in short 'twere little less than downright Madness to have heard him.